-The STOP Adolescent Programme provides assessment and treatment for male adolescents (12 to 18 years) who have engaged in sexually abusive behaviours.
+The STOP Adolescent Programme provides assessment and treatment for male adolescents (12 to 18 years) who have engaged in harmful sexual behaviour.

 Assessment and treatment is provided for:

-- Adolescents who are ready to stop their sexually abusive behaviour.
+- Adolescents who are ready to stop their harmful sexual behaviour.

 - Aged between 12 to 18 years (dependant on certain factors allowance may be made for clients who fall outside this range to attend the programme).